 Bicycling and Hiking

 To protect the area’s sensitive resources, few formal trails have been developed.
 However, a new, unmarked trail loop follows a closed county road through mangroves and rockland hammock habitats, both good for a variety of birds, as well as Key deer and Lower Keys marsh rabbit.
 From the Overseas Highway, turn onto Sugarloaf Boulevard at MM17 and travel two miles to the stop sign (intersection of Sugarloaf Blvd. and CR 939A).
-Vehicles may park along the left side of the road.
-The trail starts beyond the gate and is suitable for hiking and bicycling.
+Vehicles may park on the right-of-way of CR 939A (approximately 400 feet southwest of the entrance gate).
+The trail starts beyond the yellow gate and is suitable for hiking and bicycling.
 To access a particularly scenic spot on the water with covered picnic tables and a paddling hand launch, turn right at the stop sign on Sugarloaf Blvd. and go 2.5 miles on CR 939A to Sammy Creek Landing, located on the left.
-The gate is locked 24/7, but the site is open.
-Park along the road.

 The roseate spoonbill feeds by sweeping its unusually-shaped bill through the water, moving its head from side to side.
 When prey touches the sensitive bill , the bird quickly grasps it.

 The Florida Keys is a paradise for paddlers.
 Plan long or short excursions along the Florida Keys Overseas Paddling Trail, a part of the Florida Circumnavigational Saltwater Paddling Trail.
 Boat launch sites are located along the trail.
 Paddlers can park along the road at Sammy Creek Landing and hand launch a kayak or canoe.
 This scenic rest stop for non-motorized boats is located off of CR 939A on Lower Sugarloaf Key, about 4.5 miles from the Overseas Highway.
 Enjoy covered picnic tables and great views.